-In the US, the share of total health care dollars allocated to hospitals declined from 47% in 1980 to less than 38% in 1998.
+In the US, the share of total health care dollars allocated to hospitals declined from 47% in 1980 to less than 35% in 2000.
 Delaware echoed this pattern.
-The other categories are more stable, although dentists appear to receive a smaller share.
+Dentists and drugs and other nondurables appear to receive a smaller share.
 In contrast, home health increased its share significantly.
 This increase is consistent with changes taking place in the health care delivery system.
 It is interesting to note that the structure of these shifts appears to be national in scope and Delaware simply reflects those larger trends.